irtf-nwcrg/rg-materials/README.md

 - past meeting material related to NWCRG is easily accessible at [https://datatracker.ietf.org/rg/nwcrg/meetings/].

-# Eight simple ideas to understand FEC and Network Coding
+# Eight simple ideas to start understanding FEC and Network Coding

 ## Idea 1-
 ### "We focus on networks where a packet either arrives or is lost"